royal-23/Hybrid-Deep-Learning-Framework-for-Botnet-Attack-Detection-in-IOT-Networks/README.md

 License

 This project is developed for academic and educational purposes as part of the Bachelor of Technology (Cyber Security) curriculum

+---

+Note:
+Large trained model files (hybrid_model.pkl and random_forest_model-evo-intel.pkl) are excluded from the repository due to GitHub file size limitations.
+The source code, training pipeline, and model architecture are included.

+---